svkdey/code-18022021-svkdey/README.md

 A tool to read all the data from CSV and produce dashbaord .
 ### Browser Compatibility

-JS File Downloader supports all browsers that are [ES5-compliant](http://kangax.github.io/compat-table/es5/) (IE8 and below are not supported).
+index.html supports all the browser.

 ---